Publishing a Web App to an Azure VM from Visual Studio

 - If you’re signed in to Visual Studio, the account list will be pre-populated with all your authenticated accounts.

 - If you are not signed in, or if the account you need is not listed, choose “Add an account…” and follow the prompts to log in.
+Wait for the list of Existing Virtual Machines to populate.
+(Note: This can take some time).

 - From the Existing Virtual Machines list, select the VM that you intend to publish your web application to, then press “OK”.Focus returns to the Publish page with the Azure Virtual Machine populated and the “Publish” button enabled.